mkry93/Linux-util/README.md

 ## additional

-Prefer low latency coreutils , reduce additional dependencies (yet optionally use common installed utils if needed) , avoid polling with very small intervals to avoid overhead or countinuos looping , avoid race conditions when tampering system files very short wakeup for check time can cause same delay to be reused (maybe upower quirk )
+- Prefer low latency coreutils , reduce additional dependencies (yet optionally use common installed utils if needed) , avoid polling with very small intervals to avoid overhead or countinuos looping , avoid race conditions when tampering system files very short wakeup for check time can cause same delay to be reused (maybe upower quirk )

-Check Big(O) worst case time. should not exceed 15sec +- 2

 - A simulation folder has a dummy sysfs cp to /tmp or any dir, make a copy of main script, edit prefix of the sysfs detection for loop with your dir then echo your values to test various battery conditions